TQW0909/hw2/README.md

 	- My test files do not utilize GTest and just uses simple 'cout' and 'if' statements to test my program as I couldn't figure out how to use GTest.
 	- Please ignore the isMatch() function implementation, I thought it was required.
 I did not remove it because it says that it may be implemented in future projects.
-	- I was unable to get the dump() function in the Product class and its children class (book, clothing, and movie) to work properly.
-When called, dump() will only output the category specific data and not the product data (e.g. name, category...).
 	- My program does not check for non-int inputs for index in the 'ADD' command.